Sleep deprivation: Attention

-The affects of inadequate sleep extend to learning, memory, and attention.
+The effects of inadequate sleep extend to learning, memory, and attention.
 Deficits in attention and working memory are one of the most important; such lapses in mundane routines can lead to unfortunate results, from forgetting ingredients while cooking to missing a sentence while taking notes.
 Performing tasks that require attention appears to be correlated with the number of hours of sleep received each night, declining as a function of hours of sleep deprivation.
 Working memory is tested by methods such as choice-reaction time tasks.

-A 2009 review found that sleep loss had a wide range of cognitive and neurobehavioral effects including unstable attention, slowing of response times, decline of memory performance, reduced learning of cognitive tasks, deterioration of performance in tasks requiring divergent thinking, perseveration with ineffective solutions, performance deterioration as task duration increases; and growing neglect of activities judged to be nonessential.
 A study in 2025 found that just after 24 hours of sleep deprivation in healthy participants caused significant decreases in attentional processing, increased reaction times, and reduced focus.
 The sleep-deprived participants also exhibited difficulty switching between tasks, or disrupted cognitive flexibility, an important skill for problem-solving.

 Attentional lapses also extend into more critical domains in which the consequences can be life or death; car crashes and industrial disasters can result from inattentiveness attributable to sleep deprivation.
 To empirically measure the magnitude of attention deficits, researchers typically employ the psychomotor vigilance task (PVT), which requires the subject to press a button in response to a light at random intervals.
 Failure to press the button in response to the stimulus (light) is recorded as an error, attributable to the microsleeps that occur as a product of sleep deprivation.

 Crucially, individuals' subjective evaluations of their fatigue often do not predict actual performance on the PVT.
 While totally sleep-deprived individuals are usually aware of the degree of their impairment, lapses from chronic (lesser) sleep deprivation can build up over time so that they are equal in number and severity to the lapses occurring from total (acute) sleep deprivation.
 Chronically sleep-deprived people, however, continue to rate themselves considerably less impaired than totally sleep-deprived participants.
 Since people usually evaluate their capability on tasks like driving subjectively, their evaluations may lead them to the false conclusion that they can perform tasks that require constant attention when their abilities are in fact impaired.